Wireless Routers 101

 Security features on a router can be divided into two categories.
 The first category refers to its features that secure you against attacks from malicious entities from the Web.
 The second category refers to the router’s features to prevent unauthorized access to your Internet connection.

 One of the most important security features included in the first category is DoS prevention.
-This feature prevents people from attacking your router or connection using Denial-of-Service techniques.
-For those who are unfamiliar with the term, DoS attacks can be performed by sending a computer or connection with a huge amount of data from single or multiple devices.
+This feature prevents attackers from giving your router or connection Denial-of-Service attacks.
+For those who are unfamiliar with the term, DoS attacks can be performed by flooding a computer or connection with multiple requests from a single or multiple devices.

-Other security features in the first category are usually not that essential to regular people who use the Internet for personal stuff.
-The features in the second category are crucial to common Internet users, especially when there are a lot of people and applications that are capable of hijacking a wireless router and leeching off from an Internet connection.
+On the other hand, other security features in the first category are usually not that essential to regular Internet users.
+However, the features in the second category are crucial to you, especially nowadays when there are a lot of people and applications that are capable of hijacking a wireless router and leeching off from an Internet connection.

 A few of those security features are: